open-aac/covidspeak/README.md

-# Co-VidChat
+# Co-VidSpeak
-Co-VidChat was created from discussions by Bill Binko and Brian Whitmer.
+Co-VidSpeak was created from discussions by Bill Binko and Brian Whitmer.
 We realized during the Covid-19 pandemic that people on a breathing tube in the ICU are being physically isolated from family, but that a video call wouldn't be enough